 Disclaimer: My tour around Koh Chang, Koh Mak & Trat Thailand was hosted by Bangkok Airways, The Tourism Authority of Thailand + Take Me Tour, although all opinions, photos taken and incredible food eaten remain entirely my own.
 Read my full Disclosure Policy here.

-- By Car: The province of Trat is 350km from Bangkok, and takes around 5hours to drive if you have your own vehicle.
+• By Car: The province of Trat is 350km from Bangkok on the Cambodian Border (the Khao Banthat mountain range forms a natural boundary between the two countries), and takes around 5 hours to drive if you have your own vehicle or private transfers.
 (If you are looking to break up the journey consider staying overnight in Chanthaburi and take a walking tour with a local!)

-- Mini-Bus + Ferry Combo: There are several mini-bus and ferry combinations which not only take you to Trat, but also transfer you across the the Island of Koh Chang.
+• Mini-Bus + Ferry Combo: There are several mini-bus and ferry combinations which not only take you to Trat, but also transfer you across to the Island of Koh Chang.
 These take anywhere between 7-9 hours.

 Sample Village Life in Baan Nam Chiao Old Community